 Frederiksberg´s museums and attractions appeal to both tourists visiting Copenhagen and to Frederiksberg residents who have lived in this city within a city for many years.
 Many of the sites hold special exhibitions and cultural events throughout the year, so two visits are almost never the same.
 In addition, you´ll find outdoor and indoor attractions, so can you go sightseeing both winter and summer.

-Save money with a Copenhagen Card:
+Save money with special tickets

 You can purchase a Copenhagen Card at Frederiksberg Tourist Information in the shopping mall Frederiksberg Centret.
 The card gives you access to more than 79 museums and attractions, and you can travel free on metro, bus and train throughout the Capital Region.
 The card is valid for either 24, 72 or 120 hours.